sculd/market_data/README.md

   - Ensure your DataFrame includes the appropriate Bitcoin symbol for your exchange
   - The feature engineering will automatically find the Bitcoin data to calculate correlation features

-**Feature Naming Convention:**
-Features are named based on their calculation method and time horizon.
-For example, `return_30m` represents the 30-minute price return, and `ema_60m` represents the 60-minute exponential moving average.

 ### Documentation

 The project uses Sphinx for generating API documentation.
 To generate the documentation: